Skip to main content

 Cash transfers

-In South Sudan, WFP is scaling up the use of cash transfers across its programmes and activities, navigating the challenges of a fragile political context, with related security issues, as well as inflation.
+In South Sudan, WFP uses cash transfers across its programmes and activities, navigating the challenges of a fragile political context, with related security issues, as well as inflation.
 Cash assistance empowers beneficiaries letting them choose what to buy, and increases cost-efficiency and effectiveness, reducing the need to transport and preposition food commodities.
-In 2021, WFP transferred US$57,677,173 in cash annually.

 School meals

 Schools meals support a healthy and productive learning environment for children.
 Where WFP has provided school meals, enrolment and attendance rates have increased by up to 80 percent.
-WFP seeks to assist more than 400,000 children through school meals and a special take-home ration to encourage girls to attend classes through 2023.
+However, progress is threatened by funding shortfalls.

 Nutrition